Bernardstanislas/eslint-bot/README.md

 npm install
 ```

-*Optionnal* : create a new Github account for your bot, which will be used to author the comments.
+*Optional* : create a new Github account for your bot, which will be used to author the comments.

 ## Configuration